 Step 3: Add the egg and vanilla extract to the cooled chocolate mixture.
 Whisk to blend them all together.

-HINT: You can also use a standing mixer with a paddle attachment to make the cookie dough if you prefer.
+HINT: You can also use a standing mixer with a paddle attachment to make the cookie dough.
 Put the liquid ingredients into the standing mixer bowl, then gradually add the dry ingredients.

 Step 5: Use a medium

-Roll the cookie dough into cookie dough balls, and place them onto a parchment paper-lined
+Roll the cookie dough into balls and place them onto a parchment paper-lined

 Step 6: Bake the cookies for 8-10 minutes, depending on the size of the cookies.
 Remove the cookies from the baking pan to a wire rack to cool.
 You want the cookies to be 100% cooled before frosting them!